zabranskiy/jblab-decompiler/README.md

 #JBLab Decompiler

-Yet another one JVM byte-code decompiler in several programming languages such as Java, Kotlin, JavaScript.
+Yet another one JVM byte-code decompiler for several programming languages such as Java, Kotlin, JavaScript.

 Fast, easy scalable, based on ASM.
-Can be used as IntelliJ IDEA plugin or console application.
+Can be used as an IntelliJ IDEA plugin or a console application.

-###Usage practice (tricky part)
+###Usage practice

-To run decompiler from console just build it using maven from root pom.xml
+To run a decompiler from the console just build it by using Maven '...\core\pom.xml'

-To test decompiler as IDEA plugin follow these instructions:
+To test a decompiler as an IDEA plugin follow these instructions:

-1. Create IDEA plugin project in /plugin
+1. Check out from GitHub
-2. Import core module from pom.xml
+2. Configure an IntelliJ IDEA Plugin SDK
-3. Add to plugin project module dependency to core
+3. Create an IDEA plugin project in '...\plugin' <br/>
-4. Make sure that IDEA Platform SDK is on the bottom of dependency lists of all projects
+   Be sure that you choose an Intellij Platfrom Plugin SDK for the plugin module SDK.
-5. Setup Kotlin runtime (choose java or maven smth in popup notification)
+4. Import a core module from '...\core\pom.xml' by Maven
-6. Optional: use java 1.6 and language level at least 6
+5. Add the core module to the plugin module dependencies
-7. Edit 'Run/Debug configurations' for plugin run
+6. Set JDK 1.6+ as the core module SDK
-8. Be happy
+7. Setup the Kotlin runtime (choose java or maven smth in the popup notification)

-###Other documentation
+8. Optional: use java 1.6 and language level at least 6
-under development
+9. Edit 'Run/Debug configurations' to run the plugin